FedDebug: Systematic Debugging for Federated Learning Applications: Introduction

 We summarize \tool's contributions below: \begin{itemize} \item \textbf{Originality:} To the best of our knowledge, \tool is the first general-purpose debugging framework for federated learning applications that is not limited by access to clients' data.
 It addresses open debugging challenges in FL \cite{kairouz2021advances}. \item \textbf{Approach:} Traditional ML trains a single model, whereas FL involves distributed training across hundreds of clients over multiple rounds.
 Thus, existing ML debugging approaches are inapplicable on FL. \tool's novelty lies in observations about FL and the exploitation of insights on reproducibility, inference guided test generation, and differential testing that do not impede performance or violate FL privacy principles. \item \textbf{Benchmark:} We evaluate \tool in 68 FL configurations derived from well-established datasets, models, varying clients, data distribution, and fault-injections.
 We package our experiment environment into a public benchmark for future research use. \item \textbf{Usefulness:} Our extensive experiments demonstrate that \tool successfully locates faulty client(s) without impeding the FL workflow.
-On a wide range of experiments, \tool exhibits robust results against multiple faulty clients, challenging data distributions, and a large number of clients. \end{itemize}
+On a wide range of experiments, \tool exhibits robust results against multiple faulty clients, challenging data distributions, and a large number of clients. \tool's artifact and the benchmarks used in this work are publicly available at { \url{ https://github.com/SEED-VT/FedDebug}}. \end{itemize}